anjon/Kafka/Kafka-Project/kafka_cdc/README.md

 The architecure diagram should be like this
 ![Confluent Kafka Connect](resources/kafka-connect-architecture.jpg)

-below is the docker-compose file which I used.
+below is the `docker-compose.yml` file which I used.

 ```yml
 name: 'streaming'